stephcra123/API-Project-Chicago/README.md

 ## Features

 Explore the artwork by:
-- Seeing random images
+- See random art pieces
+- Learn about the artist using the navigation
 - Use the optional search (Elasticsearch) to find things you are curious about
-- Learn about the artist by clicking the toggle